vipulnaik/diet-exercise-health/profile-information/physical-exercise/hand-gripper-exercises-with-history.md

   close successfully, I do a second attempt (after attempting the next bullet point) and hold closed again for as long as possible.

-  As of 2025-12-20, I am usually able to close at least once, and often twice.
-The first hold time is somewhere between 0 seconds and 15 seconds, usually about 5 to 8 seconds.
-The second hold time, if I succeed, is generally somewhere between 0 seconds and 3 seconds.
+  As of 2026-03-14, I am usually able to close at least once, and often twice.
+The first hold time is about 5 to 15 seconds, usually over 8 seconds.
+The second hold time, if I succeed, is generally somewhere between 0 seconds and 5 seconds.

 * Both hands together on 200 lb with left hand on the inside: I try to close the 200 lb as far as possible with both hands, with the left hand on the inside, and hold it at the maximum I was able to get it to for as long as possible.

-  As of 2025-12-20, I am able to go anywhere from 1/3 to 3/4 of the way from parallel to fully closed and hold for anywhere from 1 to 5 seconds.
+  As of 2026-03-14, I am able to go anywhere from 1/3 to 3/4 of the way from parallel to fully closed and hold for anywhere from 1 to 5 seconds.
 How far I can go depends inversely on how long I held the previous round.
+I do very occasionally fully close with the left hand on the inside, but in such cases my hold time is about 0 seconds.

 ### Occasional break from cycle for dynamometer grip strength measurement